• Skip to primary navigation

 Ingredients

-• 2 Tablespoons unsalted butter, or fat from the drippings
+• 2 Tablespoons unsalted butter, or fat from drippings

 • 2 Tablespoons all-purpose flour

-• 2 cups meat drippings, stock or broth
+• 2 cups meat drippings, or beef stock

 • salt and pepper, to taste